- Paying bills late often hurts your prospects for mortgages, car loans, apartment applications, and more.

 What to do when you’re late on a payment

 The best way to catch up a missed payment with MoneyLion is to go to the Loans tab of the MoneyLion app and select your loan.
 It’s easy, safe and secure – and you can use any payment method in your MoneyLion app’s Wallet.
-You may also use our Pay Now portal or contact us.

 - Pay the bill as soon as you can.
 All things being equal, paying 35 days late is better than paying 95 days late – or having an account transferred to a collection agency.